coffeecocoa/Node-Simple-Task-API/README.md

 # Learn to build Node-Simple-Task-API
-  next step documenting API with apidoc
+  next step is documenting API with apidoc.